대수다양체

 \[s^p(t)_{j_0<\cdots< j_{p-1}}\]is defined when given

-\[t=(t_{j_0<\cdots< j_p})\in \check{C}^p(\mathcal{U}, \mathcal{F}).\]Essentially, as is always the case when defining a chain homotopy, we want to fix an index \(i_0\) and insert it into \(j_0<\cdots< j_{p-1}\) (for convenience, assume \(i_0< j_0<\cdots< j_{p-1}\)), defining
+\[t=(t_{j_0<\cdots< j_p})\in \check{C}^p(\mathcal{U}, \mathcal{F})\]Essentially, what we want to do is, as is always the case when defining a chain homotopy, fix an index \(i_0\) and insert it into \(j_0<\cdots< j_{p-1}\) (for convenience, assume \(i_0< j_0<\cdots< j_{p-1}\)), defining

-\[s^p(t)_{j_0<\cdots< j_{p-1}}=t_{i_0< j_0<\cdots < j_{p-1}}\tag{$\ast$}\]Note that \(s^p(t)_{j_0<\cdots< j_{p-1}}\) is by definition a section over \(U_{j_0}\cap\cdots\cap U_{j_{p-1}}\), but the right-hand side \(t_{i_0< j_0<\cdots < j_{p-1}}\) is a section over the smaller set \(U_{i_0}\cap U_{j_0}\cap\cdots\cap U_{j_{p-1}}\).
-For a general \(\mathcal{F}\) this definition would be impossible, but we are assuming that \(\mathcal{F}\) is flasque, so we can always extend this function to obtain a section over \(U_{j_0}\cap\cdots\cap U_{j_{p-1}}\), and equation (\(\ast\)) should be understood in this way.
-Then the fact that \(s^p\) so defined is actually a chain homotopy can be checked by direct calculation: in \(d^{p-1}s^p\) the term omitting \(i_0\) and in \(s^{p+1}d^p\) the term inserting \(i_0\) cancel each other out with opposite signs.
+\[s^p(t)_{j_0<\cdots< j_{p-1}}=t_{i_0< j_0<\cdots < j_{p-1}}\tag{$\ast$}\]Now, \(s^p(t)_{j_0<\cdots< j_{p-1}}\) is by definition a section over \(U_{j_0}\cap\cdots\cap U_{j_{p-1}}\), but note that the right-hand side \(t_{i_0< j_0<\cdots < j_{p-1}}\) is a section over the smaller set \(U_{i_0}\cap U_{j_0}\cap\cdots\cap U_{j_{p-1}}\).
+For a general \(\mathcal{F}\) this would be impossible to define in this way, but since we are assuming \(\mathcal{F}\) is flasque, we can always extend this function to make it a section over \(U_{j_0}\cap\cdots\cap U_{j_{p-1}}\), and equation (\(\ast\)) should be understood in this manner.
+Then the fact that \(s^p\) defined this way is actually a chain homotopy can be verified by direct calculation: in \(d^{p-1}s^p\) the term omitting \(i_0\) and in \(s^{p+1}d^p\) the term inserting \(i_0\) cancel each other out with opposite signs.

-A slight technical issue is that the fixed index \(i_0\) might be contained in \(j_0<\cdots< j_{p-1}\).
+A slight technical issue is that the fixed index \(i_0\) may be contained in \(j_0<\cdots< j_{p-1}\).
 To handle this, instead of the usual Čech complex we use the non-alternating Čech complex, which uses coordinates given by \(p+1\) elements \(i_0,\ldots, i_{p+1}\in I\).
 This is quasi-isomorphic to the original Čech complex, so this detour is justified.

-Theorem 11 (Leray) For a sheaf \(\mathcal{F}\) on a topological space \(X\) and an open cover \(\mathcal{U} = \{U_i\}\), if \(\mathcal{F}\) is acyclic on every finite intersection
+Theorem 11 (Leray) For a sheaf \(\mathcal{F}\) on a topological space \(X\) and an open cover \(\mathcal{U} = \{U_i\}\), if \(\mathcal{F}\) is acyclic on all finite intersections

 \[U_{i_0 \cdots i_p}=U_{i_0}\cap \cdots\cap U_{i_p}\]then there is an isomorphism

-\[\check{H}^p(\mathcal{U}, \mathcal{F}) \to H^p(X, \mathcal{F}).\]Proof
+\[\check{H}^p(\mathcal{U}, \mathcal{F}) \to H^p(X, \mathcal{F})\]Proof

-Fix an injective resolution \(0 \to \mathcal{F} \to \mathcal{I}^0 \to \mathcal{I}^1 \to \cdots\) of \(\mathcal{F}\), and construct the double complex
+Fix an injective resolution \(0 \to \mathcal{F} \to \mathcal{I}^0 \to \mathcal{I}^1 \to \cdots\) of the sheaf \(\mathcal{F}\), and construct the double complex

-\[K^{p,q} = \check{C}^p(\mathcal{U}, \mathcal{I}^q).\]In this double complex, the horizontal differential \(d_h\) is the Čech differential, and the vertical differential \(d_v\) is the differential coming from the injective resolution.
+\[K^{p,q} = \check{C}^p(\mathcal{U}, \mathcal{I}^q)\]In this double complex, the horizontal differential \(d_h\) is the Čech differential, and the vertical differential \(d_v\) is the differential coming from the injective resolution.
 As we saw in [Homological Algebra] §Spectral Sequences, ⁋Example 11, the two filtrations

-\[F_v^p\Tot(K)^\bullet,\qquad F_h^p\Tot(K)^\bullet\]on the total complex \(\Tot(K)^\bullet\) converge to the same filtered homology \(H^\bullet(\Tot(K))\).
+\[F_v^p\Tot(K)^\bullet,\qquad F_h^p\Tot(K)^\bullet\]defined on the total complex \(\Tot(K)^\bullet\) of this double complex converge to the same filtered homology \(H^\bullet(\Tot(K))\).

-So let us consider the spectral sequences given by each filtered complex.
+Therefore, consider the spectral sequences given by each filtered complex.
 First, for the vertical filtration, on the \(E_1\) page we have \(E_1^{p,q} = H^q(K^{p,\bullet})\), and \(K^{p,\bullet} = \check{C}^p(\mathcal{U}, \mathcal{I}^\bullet)\).
-Now \(\check{C}^p(\mathcal{U}, \mathcal{I}^\bullet)\), looking at each component, restricts the injective resolution to each intersection \(U_{i_0 \cdots i_p}\) and then takes cohomology, so this equals the \(q\)th sheaf cohomology of \(\mathcal{F}\) on \(U_{i_0\cdots i_p}\), and thus by the acyclicity assumption on \(\mathcal{F}\) we have \(E_1^{p,q}=0\) for all \(q>0\).
+Now, looking at each component, \(\check{C}^p(\mathcal{U}, \mathcal{I}^\bullet)\) is obtained by restricting the injective resolution to each intersection \(U_{i_0 \cdots i_p}\) and then taking cohomology, so it equals the \(q\)th sheaf cohomology of \(\mathcal{F}\) on \(U_{i_0\cdots i_p}\), and thus by the assumption that \(\mathcal{F}\) is acyclic we have \(E_1^{p,q}=0\) for all \(q>0\).
 Also, by definition \(E_1=\check{C}^p(\mathcal{U}, \mathcal{F})\).
 Now the \(E_2\) page is given by the cohomology of \(E_1^{p,0}\) with respect to the horizontal differential \(d_h\), so

 \[E_2^{p,q}=\begin{cases}\check{H}^p(\mathcal{U}, \mathcal{F})&\text{$q=0$}\\0&\text{otherwise}\end{cases}\]and \(E_2^{p,q}=E_\infty^{p,q}\).

 Now looking in the horizontal filtration direction, on the \(E_1\) page we have \(E_1^{p,q} = \check{H}^p(\mathcal{U}, \mathcal{I}^q)\).
-But we showed earlier in Lemma 9 and Lemma 10 that injective sheaves are Čech-acyclic, so \(E_1^{p,q} = 0\) for \(p > 0\), and the remaining cohomology with respect to the vertical differential at \(p=0\) is sheaf cohomology, so
+But since we showed earlier in Lemma 9 and Lemma 10 that injective sheaves are Čech-acyclic, we have \(E_1^{p,q} = 0\) for \(p > 0\), and the remaining cohomology with respect to the vertical differential at \(p=0\) is sheaf cohomology, so

 \[E_2^{p,q}=\begin{cases}H^q(X, \mathcal{F})&\text{$p=0$}\\0&\text{otherwise}\end{cases}\]and \(E_2^{p,q}=E_\infty^{p,q}\).
 Since the two spectral sequences converge to the same \(H^\bullet(\Tot(K))\), we conclude that

-Proposition 12 For a quasi-coherent sheaf \(\mathcal{F} = \widetilde{M}\) on an affine variety \(X\), we have \(H^i(X, \mathcal{F}) = 0\) for all \(i > 0\).
+Proposition 12 For a quasi-coherent sheaf \(\mathcal{F} = \widetilde{M}\) on an affine variety \(X\), \(H^i(X, \mathcal{F}) = 0\) holds for all \(i > 0\).

-\[\Delta_X\hookrightarrow X\times X\]is a closed immersion in \(X\times X\), then we can show that this condition holds, and in this case \(X\) is called a separated variety.
-As can be seen from its definition, this can be regarded as the Zariski topology version of the Hausdorff condition, and it is a reasonable condition; if by variety we mean quasi-projective variety, as in our current definition, then this condition is automatically satisfied.
-That is, in our current language, this argument says that Čech cohomology and sheaf cohomology agree for any quasi-coherent sheaf defined on any variety, and moreover, if we choose an open cover \(\mathcal{U}\) satisfying the hypotheses of Theorem 11, it suffices to compute the Čech cohomology for that open cover without taking a direct limit.
+\[\Delta_X\hookrightarrow X\times X\]is a closed immersion in \(X\times X\), then we can show that this condition holds, and in this case we call \(X\) a separated variety.
+This is, as can be seen from its definition, the Zariski topology version of the Hausdorff condition, and is a reasonable condition; if we define a variety to be quasi-projective as we currently do, this condition is automatically satisfied.
+That is, in our current language, this argument means that Čech cohomology and sheaf cohomology coincide for quasi-coherent sheaves defined on any variety, and moreover, if we choose an open cover \(\mathcal{U}\) satisfying the hypotheses of Theorem 11 (Leray), it suffices to compute the Čech cohomology for that open cover without taking the direct limit.

 Godement Resolution

-Definition 13 For a sheaf \(\mathcal{F}\) on a topological space \(X\), the Godement sheaf \(C^0(\mathcal{F})\) is defined for each open set \(U \subset X\) by
+Definition 13 For a sheaf \(\mathcal{F}\) on a topological space \(X\), we define the Godement sheaf \(C^0(\mathcal{F})\) by

-\[C^0(\mathcal{F})(U) = \prod_{x \in U} \mathcal{F}_x\]where \(\mathcal{F}_x\) is the stalk of \(\mathcal{F}\) at \(x\).
+\[C^0(\mathcal{F})(U) = \prod_{x \in U} \mathcal{F}_x\]for each open set \(U \subset X\).
+Here \(\mathcal{F}_x\) is the stalk of \(\mathcal{F}\) at \(x\).

-Then for each \(x\in X\), the identity \(\mathcal{F}_x\rightarrow \mathcal{F}_x\) on the stalk induces a canonical morphism \(\mathcal{F}\rightarrow C^0(\mathcal{F})\) that is well-defined.
-Also, the fact that \(C^0(\mathcal{F})\) is a sheaf follows almost trivially from the definition.
+Then for each \(x\in X\), the identity \(\mathcal{F}_x\rightarrow \mathcal{F}_x\) on the stalk gives a well-defined canonical morphism \(\mathcal{F}\rightarrow C^0(\mathcal{F})\).
+Also, the fact that \(C^0(\mathcal{F})\) is a sheaf is almost trivially defined.

 Intuitively, \(C^0(\mathcal{F})\) can be thought of as the collection of functions that choose an element of \(\mathcal{F}_x\) at each point \(x\in X\) with no constraints whatsoever; from this perspective it is sometimes called the sheaf of discontinuous sections.
 The following is a basic property of this sheaf.